yashahuja31/ShiftWork/README.md

 session, or realistically by any small team — O\*NET alone lists roughly a thousand distinct occupations, and this project's bar for a career (15+ scenes, a real signature decision, calibrated scoring, a distinct voice) is intentionally higher than a one-line description would need.
-What *is* true
-now: adding one is a bounded, mechanical, well-documented process — write one JSON file, run two scripts, done (see "Adding a new career") — rather than something that requires touching the engine, the database, or the UI.
-That's the honest version of "scales to any career": the infrastructure to add the 13th, the 50th, or the 200th career is now fully in place and doesn't get harder as the library grows; actually writing that many is a content project, not a software one, and would reasonably be its own multi-session effort (or a good candidate for a contribution process if this were opened up beyond one person).
+30 careers is real progress against that thousand, not a rounding error, but it's still 3%, and that's worth saying plainly rather than letting "30 careers" imply more coverage than it is.
+What *is* true now: adding one is a bounded, mechanical, well-documented process — write one JSON file, run two scripts, done (see "Adding a new career") — rather than something that requires touching the engine, the database, or the UI.
+That's the honest version of "scales to any career": the infrastructure to add the 31st, the 100th, or the 500th career is now fully in place and doesn't get harder as the library grows; actually writing that many is a content project, not a software one, and would reasonably be its own multi-session effort (or a good candidate for a contribution process if this were opened up beyond one person).

 ---